 Check out the highly commended entries below.
 Well done to everyone!

-Dublin: Adamstown Community College, Adamstown; Holy Family Community School, Rathcoole; Our Lady of Mercy College, Beaumont; St. Joseph’s Secondary School, Rush and The King’s Hospital School, Palmerstown; St Aidan's CBS, Whitehall and John Scottus Secondary School, Rathmichael.
+Dublin: Adamstown Community College, Adamstown; Holy Family Community School, Rathcoole; Our Lady of Mercy College, Beaumont; St. Joseph's Secondary School, Rush; The King's Hospital School, Palmerstown; St Aidan's CBS, Whitehall and John Scottus Secondary School, Rathmichael.

-South : Christian Brothers College, Cork; Coláiste Chiaráin, Croom; Coláiste Nano Nagle, Limerick; De la Salle College, Waterford; Mercy Mounthawk, Tralee; Nenagh College, St. Anne’s Community College, Killaloe; St. Mary’s College, Arklow; Gaelcholáiste na Mara, Arklow; Presentation Secondary School, Thurles; Coláiste Chill Mhantain, Burkeen; Killorglin Community College; CBS Carrick on Suir; Skibereen Community School; Loreto Secondary School, Fermoy and St. Leo's College, Carlow.
+South: Christian Brothers College, Cork; Coláiste Chiaráin, Croom; Coláiste Nano Nagle, Limerick; De la Salle College, Waterford; Mercy Mounthawk, Tralee; Nenagh College; St. Anne's Community College, Killaloe; St. Mary's College, Arklow; Gaelcholáiste na Mara, Arklow; Presentation Secondary School, Thurles; Coláiste Chill Mhantain, Burkeen; Killorglin Community College; CBS Carrick on Suir; Skibereen Community School; Loreto Secondary School, Fermoy and St. Leo's College, Carlow.